davidbolet/TDD_Course/Sessions/Sesion07_BookService_Solid/README.md

 ### 🧼 Refactor Tasks
 - Extract interfaces where missing
 - Use constructor injection for dependencies
-- Split validation or logic into their own classes
+- Split validation or logic where they should be
-- Parameterize configurable values (like stock thresholds)
+- Make it configurable

 ### 🧪 Testing Tasks
-- Write unit tests for:
+- Write unit tests for new classes and refactored logic
-  - `ReviewService`
-  - `InventoryAlertService`
-  - Any refactored logic
-- Apply TDD: Write tests **before** each refactor
+- Apply TDD: Try to write tests **before** each refactor
 - Mock dependencies where applicable
+- Finally, add integration test

 ---